madjava/my-ckad-journey/README.md

 - Save yourself the hassles and close all running applications, if on a Mac run `cmd+alt+esc` to see what's still active in the background, leave only your browser app running.

-- Make sure everywhere around you is clear, no books, papers or any other \"suspicious\" items.
+- Make sure everywhere around you is clear, no books, papers or any other \"suspicious\" items, i even had to take off my Fitbit 😜.
 They are strict, but really nice and polite too 👌🏾

 - You can have only one other tab open, let that be the K8s documentation page.